wbcrowell/OpenSwimScoreboard/README.md

 ![OSS Screen Shot][product-screenshot]

+### Offline Testing

+The application can be tested without live scoreboard data by modifying [BackgroundServices(https://github.com/wbcrowell/OpenSwimScoreboard/blob/master/BackgroundServices/ScoreboardBackgroundService.cs)].
+Comment out the live DataReader and uncomment FileScoreDataReader.
+Everything necessary to stream a few minutes of "canned" data, including the data itself, is included in the project.

 ### Customization
 The HTML page used to present the real-time scoreboard can be endlessly customized, depending on the developer's experience with HTML5 and javascript.
 Multiple versions of the same page can be created and run&mdash;simultaneously if needed.